 The role of Oadby and Wigston Borough Council

 Oadby and Wigston Borough Council plays an administrative role in this process and is required to keep a list of all 'assets of community value'.
-Currently, there is one registered Asset of Community Value in the Borough of Oadby and Wigston.
+Currently, there are two registered Assets of Community Value in the Borough of Oadby and Wigston.

 Who can nominate an asset?